 Capex values represent TC PipeLines’ proportionate share based on ownership and are subject to change as projects are developed.

 The market for natural gas in New England has been constrained by a lack of infrastructure to move natural gas, a clean, abundant and affordable fuel, to where it is needed.
 We are undertaking two multi-phase compression-only projects to increase New England’s natural gas supply without the need for construction outside existing facilities.
 These projects, Portland XPress and Westbrook XPress, valued at $130 million combined (the Partnership’s proportionate share), are fully backed by fixed rate, 20+ year contracts.
 Earlier phases of these projects entered service in 2018 and 2019.
-Additional phases are planned to be in service in November 2020, 2021 and 2022.
+Portland XPress Phase III went into service in November 2020 with additional phases planned to be in service in November 2021 and 2022.
 Together, these projects have approximately doubled the firm capacity of the PNGTS system to nearly 400,000 Dth/d.

 In response to rising energy demand from consumers in northern Nevada, we have developed the $13 million Tuscarora XPress project.
 The project is expected to increase the capability of Tuscarora’s existing facilities to provide additional firm transportation service of approximately 15,000 Dth/d.
 Backed by a 20-year contract, the project has an anticipated in-service date of November 2021.